 Entries in this row combine information across all versions of SafeCare.
 Only SafeCare Augmented meets HHS criteria for an evidence-based home visiting model.
 For SafeCare itself, there are no manuscripts about high- or moderate-quality impact studies.
 Some other versions of SafeCare have at least one such manuscripts.
 Planned Activities Training (a SafeCare module) and Cellular Phone Enhanced Planned Activities Training (a SafeCare module with an add-on) show evidence of effectiveness.

-Last updated: July 2018
+Last updated: 2018

-Evidence of Model Effectiveness
+Evidence of model effectiveness

-This report also includes reviews of a module of SafeCare, Planned Activities Training, and a module with an add-on, Cellular Phone Enhanced Planned Activities Training.
-The Planned Activities Training module of SafeCare focuses on skills such as engaging in positive interactions and establishing rules and limits, and is administered to mothers during five home visiting sessions.
-Cellular Phone Enhanced Planned Activities Training adds encouragement and skill reinforcement via text messages and phone calls between in-home Planned Activities Training parent training sessions.
+This report also includes reviews of SafeCare’s parent-infant/parent-child interactions (Planned Activities Training) module and an add-on to that module, Cellular Phone Enhanced Planned Activities Training.
+The parent-infant/parent-child interactions (Planned Activities Training) module focuses on skills such as engaging in positive interactions and establishing rules and limits, and is administered to mothers during five sessions at families’ homes.
+Cellular Phone Enhanced Planned Activities Training adds encouragement and skill reinforcement via text messages and phone calls between in-home parent-infant/parent-child interactions (Planned Activities Training) sessions.

-Extent of Evidence
+Extent of evidence

-Criteria Established by the Department of Health and Human Services
+Criteria established by the U.S. Department of Health and Human Services